davisheela506/FederatedLearn_tp1/README.md

         Sets up the server with FedAvgStrategy and CustomClientManager.<br>
         Provides the server with tools to manage clients and aggregation. strategy.py
-        Implements CustomClientManager for client registration and sampling.
+        Implements CustomClientManager for client registration and sampling.<br>
         Defines FedAvgStrategy to aggregate client updates using federated averaging. start_server.py
-        Starts the server with specified rounds and alpha value.
+        Starts the server with specified rounds and alpha value.<br>
         Saves training metrics (accuracy, loss) to a JSON file.

 ## Step 7: Result Analysis